How to Host a Facebook Fundraiser

 - Tell your friends why you are supporting the Xerces Society.
 Here is some suggested text:

-Dear friends and family, I’m raising money for the Xerces Society, to support their great work to protect bees, butterflies, and other invertebrates, and I’d love it if you’d help me.
+Dear friends and family, I’m raising money this year-end for the Xerces Society, to support their great work to protect bees, butterflies, and other invertebrates, and I’d love it if you’d help me.
 Any amount is appreciated!
 I’ve included information about Xerces below.

 The Xerces Society is a nonprofit organization that protects wildlife through the conservation of invertebrates and their habitat.
 Established in 1971, the Society is a trusted source for science-based information and advice.
 Xerces’ conservation team draws together experts from the fields of habitat restoration, entomology, botany, conservation biology, farming, and gardening with a single focus: protecting the life that sustains us.